 Digital Communications II 1.0 Credit Prerequisite: Digital Comm I Grades 10-12

 This course builds upon the technology literacy base established in Digital Communications I. Students further their knowledge in MS Office Word and are introduced to college level capstone assignments.
 Students are introduced to MS Excel/Cloud based spreadsheet navigation and principles.
 Students update their digital resumes and elevator pitches for their portfolio.
 They regularly practice netiquette, keyboarding, collaboration, innovative thinking, and problem-solving skills.
 Students further their ability to use technology tools and search engines to locate and collect information that is credible and copyright compliant.
 Students are introduced to new tools Movie Maker Pro, MS Publisher, and Photoshop.

 A foundational understanding of computing systems to further develop computational thinking and problem-solving skills.
 Students survey programming languages and learn basic constructs of programming.
-The course uses fun, educational drag and drop coding apps designed to introduce vocabulary and constructs of programming.
-Students learn how to identify and fix errors, recognize patterns and are able to describe repeated sequences.
+The course employs fun, educational drag and drop coding apps designed to introduce vocabulary and constructs of programming.
+An intro to game design and development module exposes students to learn how to identify and fix errors, recognize patterns and are able to describe repeated sequences.
 Students practice pseudocode problem solving techniques with emphasis on computations and conditional structures.

 Students learn web design and html coding to produce websites while exploring open source software applications and browsers.
 Students study Internet protocols, security issues, and legal uses of online content.
 Students study computer history, processing, hardware, software, and networking interactions of a system unit.